By• October 15, 2012

 - All Dalhousie and King’s students who pay a levy towards The Dalhousie Gazette are members of the society, and are able to vote in-person at all general meetings of the society by issuance of a ballot provided by the society.

-4.8.
-The section editors shall, together with the editor-in-chief and managers, form the executive of the society.
+- The section editors shall, together with the editor-in-chief and managers, form the executive of the society.
+At least one executive must be a Dalhousie student and a signing authority.

 - The fiscal year of the Society shall be the period from May 1 to April 31 of the following calendar year.